aerogear/offix/packages/sync/README.md

-networkStatus | Implementation of `NetworkStatus` Interface | See `WebNetworkStatus` and `CordovaNetworkStatus` mutationsQueueName | The name to store requests under in your offline queue | "offline-mutation-store" squashing | Whether or not you wish to squash mutations in your queue | true
+networkStatus | Implementation of `NetworkStatus` Interface | See `WebNetworkStatus` and `CordovaNetworkStatus` mutationsQueueName | The name to store requests under in your offline queue | "offline-mutation-store" squashing | Whether or not you wish to squash mutations in your queue | true offlineQueueListener| listener that can be configured to receive events from offline queue

 # Creating a Client
 ```javascript